-  Also known as the Garden in Europe, Springs Garden Keukenof is the world’s largest flower garden, and also one of the world’s most beautiful.
-More than seven tulips, daffodils and hyacinths grace this 32-hectare park in the small town of Lisse, about a 40-minute drive southwest of Amsterdam in an area referred to as the “Dune and Bulb Region.”
+Also known as the Garden in Europe, Springs Garden Keukenhof is the world’s largest flower garden, and also one of the world’s best spots to see colorful flowers.
+More than seven tulips, daffodils and hyacinths grace this 80-acre park in the small town of Lisse, about a 40-minute drive southwest of Amsterdam in an area referred to as the “Dune and Bulb Region.”
 Open annually from mid-March to mid-May, if you’re hoping to view the colorful tulips, mid-April is usually your best bet.
 The garden also features a number of restaurants and cafes in addition to offering bike and boat tours.

 Just a 40-minute drive from Dublin in the breathtaking Wicklow Mountains, you’ll discover the grand gardens and Palladian villa of Powerscourt, constructed in the 18th-century across 47 acres.
 This sublime blend of strikingly green parkland, walled enclosures, ponds, waterfalls, statuary and ornamental lakes, together with their secret hollows are a delight to behold.
 Cascading terraces and formal landscapes were planned with carefully designed paths framed by the beauty of the surrounding mountains.
 Powerscourt House offers a range of craft and interior shops focused on Irish design, while the Avoca Terrace Café serves up Irish artisan home-cooked fare.